Pernambucan revolution: Provisional government

 Shortly after, Martins organized elections for the Provincial Government of the Republic.
 Elections were barely unseen in Brazil, as they only happened to choose aldermen to the municipal chambers.
 Most of the candidates for the new government were tied to the local elites, but there were exceptions, such as Joaquim Ramos de Almeida and Tomás Antônio Ferreira Vila Nova, tied to subordinate groups.

 The troops marched to Casa do Erário, where the voting process happened, and chose the electoral college.
 It was composed of Luiz Francisco de Paula Cavalcanti de Albuquerque, José Inácio Ribeiro de Abreu e Lima, Joaquim Ramos de Almeida, Francisco de Brito Bezerra Cavalcanti de Albuquerque, Joaquim José Vaz Salgado, Antônio Joaquim Ferreira de S. Paio, Francisco de Paula Cavalcanti, Felipe Nery Ferreira, Joaquim d'Anunciação e Siqueira, Tomás Ferreira Vila Nova, José Maria de Vasconcelos Bourbon, Francisco de Paula Cavalcanti Júnior, Tomás José Alves de Siqueira, João de Albuquerque Maranhão and João Marinho Falcão.

-João Ribeiro Pessoa de Melo Montenegro, Domingos Teotônio Jorge Martins Pessoa, José Luís de Mendonça and Manoel Correia de Araújo were elected as representants of the new government.
+João Ribeiro Pessoa de Melo Montenegro, Domingos Teotônio Jorge Martins Pessoa, Domingos José Martins, José Luís de Mendonça and Manoel Correia de Araújo were elected as representants of the new government.
 They were chosen as a way to represent the most important social classes at a time: commerce, military, clergy, alphabetized and land-owners.

 On 9 March, the leaders of the revolt signed the "Preciso" manifesto, written by José Luís Mendonça.
 The work accused Caetano Pinto of helping the court to oppress the rights of the Pernambucans and declared their intentions of creating a Provisional government chosen by 17 people.
-The document served as a provisional Constitution, as the leaders didn't have time to write a proper one.
+The document served as a provisional Constitution, as the leaders did not have time to write a proper one.